zzonyo/trust-docs-test/source/index.html.md

     Each UID can build at most create 10 WS connections for private order push at the same time.
-For each account, contracts of the same underlying coin only need to subscribe one WS order push, e.g. users only need to create one WS order push connection for BTC Contract which will automatically push orders of BTC-USD contracts.
+For each account, contracts of the same underlying coin only need to subscribe one WS order push, e.g. users only need to create one WS order push connection for BTC Contract which will automatically push orders of BTC-USDT contracts.
 Please note that the rate limit of WS order push and RESTFUL private interface are separated from each other, with no relations.

 * Will response following string for "header" via api